 Of course, not using drugs is the most advisable way to prevent an overdose.
-But if you, or someone you care about, is already suffering from an addiction or demonstrating problematic substance use behavior, taking certain steps can help decrease the likelihood of overdose, including:7,8
+However, if you or someone you care about is already suffering from an addiction or demonstrating problematic substance use behavior, taking certain steps can help decrease the likelihood of overdose, including:7,8

 - Increasing your awareness of overdose signs and risks.

 - Knowing the drug and dose of the drug you are taking.

 - Avoiding multiple substance use (e.g. do not drink alcohol if you are using any drug).